mah0001/metadata-editor-docs-v2/documenting_geographic.md

       - **`Code`** A machine-readable identifier of the value.
 Example: PER
       - **`Definition`** The description of what the code/label means.
 Example: A watercourse that flows continuously throughout the year.

 **TAGS**

 Tags, especially when organized in tag groups, provide a powerful and flexible solution to enable custom facets (filters) in data catalogs.
   - **`Tag`** A user-defined tag.
   - **`Tag group`** A user-defined group (optional) to which the tag belongs.
 Grouping tags allows implementation of controlled facets in data catalogs.

-## Save, export, and use the metadata

-Save package
-Export ISO 19139
-Export JSON
-Publish to NADA